Rugby football: Internationally

 There is a strong tradition of rugby union in France, particularly in the Basque, Occitan and Catalan areas along the border with Spain.
 The game is very popular in South Africa, having been introduced by English-speaking settlers in the 19th century.
 British colonists also brought the game with them to Australia and New Zealand, where the game is widely played.
 It has spread since to much of Polynesia, having particularly strong followings in Fiji, Samoa, and Tonga.
 Rugby union continues to grow in the Americas and parts of Asia as well.
+French influence, and the influence of ex-pat students studying in France, expanded rugby's reach to Romania and Georgia which are the preeminent European nations behind the Six Nations Championship.
+British influence spread the game to Argentina, where the game took root, and the game developed in Italy thanks to influence from both France and Argentina; both Argentina and Italy have become Tier 1 nations in the sport, while Georgia. officially a Tier 2 nation, regularly ranks up with the Tier 1 countries.

 Injuries

 About a quarter of rugby players are injured in each season.

-Being a high contact sport, rugby union has the highest announced rates of concussions and outside England also has the highest number of catastrophic injuries out of any team sport.
-Research finding that during match play, concussion was reported at a higher level, and during training at a lower level, but still at a higher level than most players of another sport to receive.
+Being a high contact sport, rugby union has the highest announced rates of concussions and outside England also has the highest number of catastrophic injuries among team sports.
+A 2014 study found that during match play concussion was reported at a higher level, and during training at a lower level, but still at a higher level than most players of any other sport receive.